 a.
 The award and any program assisted thereby are subject to the provisions of Title VI of the Civil Rights Act of 1964 [42 U.S.C.
 2000d], the regulations issued pursuant thereto by NSF [45 CFR 611], and the Assurance of Compliance which the awardee has filed with NSF.
 No person on the basis of race, color, national origin, or handicap shall be excluded from participation in, be denied benefits of, or otherwise be subjected to discrimination under the award.
-In addition, if the project involves an education activity or program, as defined by Title IX of the Education Amendments of

-- 1972 [20 U.S.C.
+In addition, if the project involves an education activity or program, as defined by Title IX of the Education Amendments of 1972 [20 U.S.C.
 1681-1686], no person on the basis of sex shall be excluded from participation in the project.
 Further, by acceptance of the award, the awardee assures NSF that it will comply with Section 504 of the Rehabilitation Act of 1973 [29 U.S.C.
-794] and NSF's implementing regulations [45 CFR 605]. - b.
+794] and NSF's implementing regulations [45 CFR 605].

+b.
 The awardee shall obtain from each organization that applies to be or serves as a subrecipient, subawardee or subcontractor under the award (for other than the provision of commercially available supplies, materials, equipment or general support services) an Assurance of Compliance with Title VI of the Civil Rights Act of 1964.
-Civil Rights Act assurances may be filed with the awardee in one of two ways: (1) by written notification that the appropriate Assurance of Compliance form has been executed and filed either with NSF or the U.S. Department of Health and Human Services; or (2) by executing and filing with the awardee an NSF Assurance of Compliance Form.
-The awardee shall obtain assurances pursuant to Section 504 of the Rehabilitation Act of 1973, as amended, from subrecipients by incorporating into the subagreement a provision that acceptance of the subagreement constitutes assurance. - c.
+Civil Rights Act assurances may be filed with the awardee in one of two ways:

+1. by written notification that the appropriate Assurance of Compliance form has been executed and filed either with NSF or the U.S. Department of Health and Human Services; or c.
 The awardee agrees to comply with the Age Discrimination Act of 1975 [42 U.S.C.
 6101 et seq] as implemented by the Department of Health and Human Service regulations at 45 CFR 90 and the regulations of NSF at 45 CFR 617.
 In the event the awardee passes on NSF financial assistance to subrecipients, this provision shall apply to the subrecipients, and the instrument under which the Federal financial assistance is passed to the subrecipient shall contain a provision identical to this provision.